Seifpetit/Interactive-Scheduling-Board/README.md

 → **planning through direct manipulation**

-You don’t “fill” schedules — you *shape* them.
+Tasks are not filled — they are **placed in time**.

+The schedule is shaped visually, like a board.

 ---

-## ⚡ Features
+## ⚡ Interaction Model

+- Tasks are **objects**, not entries
-- Drag & drop tasks into a weekly grid
+- Time is represented as a **2D grid (day × hour)**
-- Time-based layout (Mon–Sun)
-- Scrollable task tray
-- Smooth, continuous interaction
-- Immediate visual feedback
+- Scheduling becomes **positioning**, not editing
+- Interaction is **continuous**, not modal

-The board behaves like a small editor, not a CRUD app.
+The board behaves like a small editor, not a CRUD interface.

 ---

 ## 🧠 System

-Built around a minimal interaction engine:
+Built as a minimal interaction engine:

-- State-driven rendering
+- State-driven rendering loop
 - Central input routing (`operator.js`)
-- Frame-based layout recalculation
+- Frame-based layout computation
 - Composable UI nodes (tray, grid, slots)

-No DOM layout dependency.
-Everything is drawn.
+Everything is rendered manually — no DOM layout dependency.

 ---